devunt/purple-line/LINE_PROTOCOL.md

 non-NOTIFIED counterparts notify the current user about their own actions, in order to sync them across devices.

+For many operations the official client doesn't seem to care about the fact that the param1-param3 fields contain the details of the operation and will rather re-fetch data with a get method instead.
+For instance, many group member list changes will cause the client to do a getGroup().
+This may be either just lazy coding or a sign of the param parameters being phased out.

 The following is a list of operation types.

 ### END_OF_OPERATION (0)